anav5704/CS000/src/content/bonus/documentation.md

 ## Images

-Images are the way to add images to your document.
-You can add images to your document by using the `!` syntax.
+Images allow you to add visuals to your document.
+You can insert them using `!` syntax.

 ```markdown
 ![Local Image](./image.webp)